June to August

-- Sunflower trivia: Sunflower oil, made from sunflower seeds, is the third most common cooking oil
+Sunflower oil, made from sunflower seeds, is the third most common cooking oil.

-When a Kansas state lawmaker attended a rodeo that was out of the state in the late 1800s, he noticed something that surprised him: other Kansans wearing sunflowers to identify themselves as being from “the Sunflower State.”
-Inspired by this, George Morehouse returned home and filed legislation to make the sunflower the state’s official floral emblem.
+In the late 1800’s, a Kansas state lawmaker noticed Kansans wearing sunflowers to identify themselves as being from “the Sunflower State”.
+Inspired by this, George Morehouse filed legislation to make the Sunflower the state’s official floral emblem.

-In 1903, the wild native sunflower, also known as the common sunflower, became the official state flower of Kansas.
+In 1903, the wild Sunflower became the official state flower of Kansas.
 (Interestingly, less than a decade earlier, lawmakers had unsuccessfully called for the eradication of the “noxious weed.”)
-In their legislation, lawmakers praised the sunflower as a symbol of the state’s “frontier days, winding trails, pathless prairies” as well as the state’s present and future.
+In their legislation, lawmakers praised the Sunflower as a symbol of the state’s “frontier days, winding trails, pathless prairies” as well as the state’s present and future.

-Sunflowers continue to flourish across the state today where they grow in the wild as well as in suburban yards and in commercial farms.
-Each summer, fields of wild sunflowers spring up along roadsides in western Kansas.
-The Kansas state flower can grow quite tall, reaching heights up to nine feet.
+Sunflowers continue to flourish across the state today where they grow in the wild as well as in suburban yards and commercial farms.
+Each summer, fields of wild Sunflowers spring up along roadsides in western Kansas.
+The state flower can grow quite tall, reaching heights up to nine feet.
 With their leggy stalks, wide round heads and cheery radiant faces, these plants are a photographer’s favorite.
-Drivers heading out of state past Wichita can often be seen pulling over to capture their natural charm.
+Drivers can often be seen pulling over to capture their natural charm.

-While seemingly a simple flower, Kansas’s state flower is actually made up of many flowers arranged in precise symmetrical patterns.
-The head of the flower consists of many flowers, or florets, closely clumped together.
+While seemingly a simple flower, the Sunflower is actually made up of many flowers arranged in precise symmetrical patterns.
+The head of the flower consists of florets, closely clumped together.
 Its outer flowers come in red, orange, maroon and the familiar yellow color.
-Its inner flowers, called disc florets, grow inside the sunflower’s disc in interconnecting spiral patterns.
+Its inner flowers called disc florets, grow inside the sunflower’s disc in interconnecting spiral patterns.
 These florets mature into what many call sunflower seeds.
 The plant’s true seeds are located inside the husks of these fruits.